Do you want to help incoming underrepresented students to the School of Engineering and Applied Sciences succeed?

 Members from AISES, NSBE and SHPE are encouraged to apply.
 Online training will be provided.
 Members who participate will have access to conference travel funds for their club!

-Volunteer to be a peer mentor on or before August 27th.
+Volunteer to be a peer mentor.
 All peer mentors will receive online training.

 Peer mentors will be expected to mentor 3-5 mentees with whom they meet (virtually or in-person) at least 3-5 times per semester.
 They will be expected to keep in regular contact with their mentees.
 As a group, the peer mentors and mentees will participate in a social event once per semester through the SEAS Office of Diversity Programs.